queball1999/endar/README.md

 All done!
 Now your agent will execute this compliance task and send the results.
 You can view the results by going to `Agents`, selecting your agent, and then clicking the `Compliance` tab on the left.

 ### Roadmap
+For the latest project plans and progress, please visit our updated [roadmap](https://github.com/queball1999/endar/projects?query=is%3Aopen).

+Below is a list of improvements desired by the original developer.
+We will do our best to review and possibly implement the following:
 - [ ] Improve monitoring to gather software, services, scheduled tasks (cronjobs), users and groups
 - [ ] Improve monitoring to collect process specific metrics
 - [ ] Improve deployment - currently a binary is provided by OS specific installers would be nice